mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 Changing this design decision later, means deprecating the string property and introducing a migration.
 If no standard migration is possible, users might even have to change their models manually.

-!!! question "How do you use a list of string properties?"
+!!! question "How do you use a list of string properties? :beginner:"

     Wrap your property into a new concept and use a child collection: